 Ernest P, Jandrain B, Scheen A. Strengths and weaknesses of clinical trials [translated from French by Ernest P].
 Rev Med Liege.
 2015;70(5-6):232–6.

-Note: if the resource you are citing requires subscription access, like many SUCOP portal sites do, cite only the main webpage, rather than the specific URL where you found the information.
+Note: if the resource you are citing requires subscription access, cite only the main webpage, rather than the specific URL where you found the information.

 Drug name.
 In: Database name online.
 Publication city, state: Publisher.
 Copyright date.
 URL.
 Accessed date.